-Jesus washes the disciples feet, much to Peter's dismay, teaching by example.
+Jesus humbly washes the disciples feet, much to Peter's dismay.

 "Do you understand what I have done to you?
 You call me Teacher and Lord and so I am.
 If I then, your Lord and Teacher, have washed your feet, you also ought to wash one another's feet.
 For I have given you an example, that you also should do just as I have done to you."